beidemichael/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations - script that prints all possible combinations of two letters, except oo 101-rot13 - script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 101-rot13 - script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+102-odd - script that prints every other line from the input, starting with the first line